cmaiser/ice-cream-tracker/README.md

 ## Explanation

 For this assignment, I implemented the api using Spring Boot backed by an embedded H2 database.
-The front end was created using yarn and jest.
-The full deliverable is packaged by Maven for easy portability.
+The React front end was created using yarn and jest.
+The full deliverable is packaged by Maven, and all files are served by the application server for easy portability.

 For the additional feature, I added user authentication and role-based authorization in a way that can easily be expanded to support multiple users.
-To do this, I created a data model with a many-to-many relationship between a user (User) and an cce cream flavor (Flavor).
+To do this, I created a data model with a many-to-many relationship between a user (User) and an Ice cream flavor (Flavor).
 The rating is stored in the join table (Rating).

  For the sake of the demo, authentication is triggered by clicking the **Login as Chris** button.
  This will authenticate against a principal in the User table where username is